Krayaty/bffl/Documentation/SAD.md

 ### 1.5	Overview
 [This subsection describes what the rest of the Software Architecture Document contains and explains how the Software Architecture Document is organized.]
 ## 2. Architectural Representation Basti

-[This section describes what software architecture is for the current system, and how it is represented.
-Of the Use-Case, Logical, Process, Deployment, and Implementation Views, it enumerates the views that are necessary, and for each view, explains what types of model elements it contains.]
+The software architecture for our system is based on AWS in the backend and on Angular in the frontend.
+In the [4.
+Use-Case View](#4-use-case-view), you find the static requirement analysis and some use cases.
+The architecture of the webapp is shown in the [5.
+Logical View](#5-logical-view).
+In the [6.
+Deployment View](#6-deployment-view), you can see our digital infrastracture.
+The database scheme is shown in the [7.
+Data View](#7-data-view).

 ## 3. Architectural Goals and Constraints Basti
-[This section describes the software requirements and objectives that have some significant impact on the architecture; for example, safety, security, privacy, use of an off-the-shelf product, portability, distribution, and reuse.
-It also captures the special constraints that may apply: design and implementation strategy, development tools, team structure, schedule, legacy code, and so on.]
-Sicherheit durch Keycloak und eventuell FIDO2
-Data Security mit Authentifizierung und build in AWS Hilfsmittel wie ausversehen DB-Löschung nicht erlauben
+Our most important requirement, which has an impact on the architecture is safety.
+We want our customers data to be protected.
+In this purpose, we are using keycloak, as you can see in Figure 6, and FIDO2.
+Keycloak is an open source software and allows single sign-on with Identity and Access Management.
+A login with your social network account becomes possible.
+FIDO2 is a new technology, which allows a login without a password, using some identification hardware.
+The data protection of our customers is guaranteed in an other way: The AWS has build-in help, which means, that the database can not be deletet by accident.
+The points mentioned above are taking possesion of privacy, too.
+If your data is safe and your account is safe, you can work with the application in privacy.
+We want an application with portability, so we decided to work with angular, which is running on all modern browsers.
+Angular has another advantage, which is reuse.
+In Angular you are working with modules, which are components of one or more pages.
+The components can be (re)used on several pages.

 ## 4. Use-Case View Basti
 The static requirement analysis of the BFFL webapp shows what the core requirements of the application are.

  ![alt text](./Pictures/Static%20Requirement%20Analysis.png?raw=true)
 Figure 1: Static Requirement Analysis

 The dynamic requirement analysis of the BFFL webapp concretises the static requirement analysis.
 It consists out of the documentation of the processes of the core requirements shown in the static requirement analysis.
-The following figures show three of the most important requirements.
+The following figures show three of the most important requirements, which are in fact, our use cases:

  ![alt text](./Pictures/Dynamic%20Requirement%20Analysis%20of%20show%20Short-URLs.png?raw=true)
 Figure 2: Dynamic Requirement Analysis of “show Short-URLs”